m-henke/phone_lookup/readme.md

 To create the local database download this query with the pre selected fields https://app.virtuoussoftware.com/Generosity/Query/Editor/5400
-Put the downloaded csv file in the 'src/data' folder Once it is in the folder run the 'create_database.py' file
+Put the downloaded csv file in the 'src/data' folder Once it is in the folder run the 'create_database.py' file Do not re-run 'create_database.py' after the database has been created